rtaormina/MATLAB_ExtraTrees/README.md

  		in streamflow modelling, Hydrol.
 Earth Syst.
 Sci., 17, 2669–2684.

 The algorithm also provides the scores (relative variance reduction) associated with each candidate input.
-These scores can be used to implement the Iterative Input Variale Selection of Galelli and Castelletti proposed in
+These scores can be used to implement the Iterative Input variable Selection (IIS) algorithm of Galelli and Castelletti proposed in

  		Galelli, S., and A. Castelletti (2013), Tree-based iterative input variable selection for hydrological modeling, Wate Resour.
 Res., 49(7), 4295–4310.

+A MATLAB toolbox that uses MATLAB_ExtraTrees to implement the IIS technique can be found at https://github.com/stefano-galelli/MATLAB_IterativeInputSelection

 Copyright 2014 Riccardo Taormina